 RF Lens mount

-The Canon RF mount was launched by Canon with the release of the Canon EOS R camera in October 2018.
+The Canon RF mount was launched with the release of the Canon EOS R camera in October 2018.
 It allows the use of the growing range of RF lenses.
 With one of the three lens adapters produced by Canon, the RF lens mount on your EOS R can take any Canon EF or EF-S.

 At 54mm, the RF mount has the same inner diameter as Canon’s EF mount.
 However, the inner flange focal distance of the RF mount is just 20mm, instead of 44mm on the EF and EF-S mount.